SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 ### Access dashboards and searches

 The left nav panel provides easy access to libraries, searches, folders, and your personal collection of dashboards.
-Click the icons at the top of the left-side navigation panel to view:
+Click the icons at the top of the left-side nav panel to view:

 * Your **Library**, which contains:
    * Your **Personal** dashboards and searches.